How to Eat More Fibre

 The Bottom Line

-The key to eat more fibre is actually quite simple; focus on whole foods.
+The key to eating more fibre is actually quite simple; focus on whole foods.
 Simply include a wide variety of fruits, vegetables, whole grains, beans, lentils, nuts and seeds in your diet regularly to help reach your recommended daily fibre intake and support optimal health.